 No violations of the various "Do Not Significantly Harm" indicators were observed in 2024.
 The fund therefore complied with both the in-house exclusion policy and its own exclusion policy (see Exclusion policy).
 No severe controversy was observed in any of the portfolio companies.
 All the securities in the portfolio comply with the minimum responsibility rating, which includes the PAI and the impact of controversies.
-Lastly, some portfolio companies have been the subject of minor controversies that did not require any specific engagement, for example: IAG (fine for not reimbursing flights cancelled during the COVID), Schneider Electric (fine for setting up a cartel with other players, including suppliers, on price fixing) and Saipem (suspicions of bribes in connection with a contract in Brazil).
+Lastly, some portfolio companies have been the subject of minor controversies that did not require any specific engagement, for example: Uber (fine for violating driver information), IAG (fine for not reimbursing flights cancelled during the COVID) or Schneider electric (fine for setting up a cartel with other players, including suppliers, on price fixing).
+Finally, one company was subject to a Reactive engagement: Iberdrola.
+In the case of Iberdrola, for example, a visit to the Saint Brieuc wind farm provided an opportunity to discuss how biodiversity issues and dialogue with local communities had been taken into account in the construction and commissioning of this wind farm.